Foco22/PrivateSavingApp/README.md

 - Sign in the website.
 - Add a new connection (blue bottom in the dashboard)
 - In the "Connect Live Link" windows, choose country, API and type of account.
 If it is a personal account,      should be a "Individual"
-- Choose the your bank.
+- Choose your bank account.
 - Add your RUT and password, and press "continuar"
 - You will recieve your link token, and you can use to extract your information.